 - Background in developmental neuroscience research

-- Experience in functional MRI, functional connectivity, or DTI
+- Experience in functional MRI, functional connectivity, DTI, and/or EEG

 - Expertise in statistics

 Applicants should submit a cover letter, names and contact information for 3 reference writers, and a CV.
 Please send as a single PDF via email with subject heading “postdoctoral fellowship applicant” to Tamara Qawasmeh at firstname.lastname@example.org, or apply on line at: https://brainnexus.com/post-doctoral-fellows/

 University of California, San Francisco (UCSF): Computational Neuroimaging Postdoctoral Scholar